 The Center for Human Rights, Gender and Migration bridges research, policy, and practice to improve evidence-based response to serious human rights abuses.

-The Center will focus on human rights, gender and migration.
-In particular, the Center will explore and strengthen knowledge and practice in the interstices of these issues – for example, gender-based violence in refugee settings, discrimination against LGBTQI persons, or the legal rights of detained migrants or survivors of wartime sexual violence.
+Key issue areas include, for example, gender-based violence in refugee settings, discrimination against LGBTQI persons, or the legal rights of detained migrants or survivors of wartime sexual violence.

 Center Director: Kim Thuy Seelinger, JD

 Research Associate Professor, Brown School; Visiting Professor, School of Law

 Members of the center’s advisory board to be announced.

 Project Team Members

 The Student Advisory Council (SAC) works closely with center management on research assignments, event planning, and outreach to the WashU and St. Louis community.
 They provide critical guidance to center leadership on engaging WashU’s vibrant student community.
 Students interested in joining the SAC can apply to do so here.

 Campus Box 1196

 Saint Louis, MO 63130